pcycccccc/pcycccccc/README.md

 Here are some of the skills and technologies I work with:

 - Programming Languages:  Python, C++
-- Deep Learning Frameworks: TensorFlow, PyTorch
+- Deep Learning Frameworks: onnx, PyTorch
-- Data Science: [Tools and frameworks, e.g., Pandas, NumPy, Scikit-learn]
 - Image Processing: OpenCV
 - Others: Docker, Git, Linux
+- The image processing tasks I currently master are: object detection, image segmentation, and text recognition.💥

 ---